-Section 1.
-Findings.
 The United States Supreme Court has held that the Federal Arbitration Act generally protects parties' right to enter into private agreements to resolve their private disputes expeditiously.
 That goal is frustrated if a party imposes an arbitration requirement on consumers or employees but, then using the procedures of the arbitration administrator chosen by that party, prevents the arbitration proceeding from going forward in an expeditious manner.
 In particular, when the entity that requires arbitration refuses to pay its required share of the expenses of arbitration, too often the consumer or employee is prevented from going to court and also prevented from having a speedy arbitration hearing.
 This conduct amounts to a breach of the arbitration agreement and should be grounds for the consumer or employee to bring her claim in court.
-However, arbitration administrators are often slow to enforce their own rules concerning payment of fees and costs.
+However, arbitration administrators are often slow to enforce their own rules.
 This Title regulates administrators to ensure that they arbitrate disputes efficiently and speedily.